-As a team our first major achievement on the field came in the 2011 Al O'Leary competition in Akron, a competition where we had begun as a team just making numbers and went on to become a force to be reckoned with, since our first victory in 2011 we have defended the title in 2012 and 2013 the recaptured it in 2020.
-We went on to win the Midwest hurling championship from 2012 through 2015, 2018 & 2019 and represented the Mid-West at the USGAA National Championships 2013 through 2015 & 2017 through 2019.
+As a team our first major achievement on the field came in the 2011 Al O'Leary competition in Akron, a competition where we had begun as a team just making numbers and went on to become a force to be reckoned with, since our first victory in 2011.
+We went on to win the Midwest hurling championship from 2012 through 2015 & 2018 through 2021 and represented the Mid-West at the USGAA National Championships 2013 through 2015 & 2017 through 2021.

 Our club prides itself on fostering a love for the sport of hurling and teaching it to new players.
 We are a registered 501(c)3 organisation dedicated to "introduce, develop, and further the Irish sport of Hurling in Western Pennsylvania and Pittsburgh".
 We do this by developing an understanding of the basic skills of the Irish sport of hurling and by establishing a local facility for interested parties to play and hone those skills.
 In addition we've established a team to represent Pittsburgh and compete at local, regional, national and international tournaments.